This post may contain affiliate links.

 • Slice steak against grain and arrange over salad.

-• Drizzle dressing over top and serve.
+• Drizzle more dressing over top and season lightly with salt and pepper; serve immediately.

 Notes